reubenmiller/basic-selenium-project/README.md

 3. Edit the proxy address `settings.xml`.
 Replace `localhost` with the ip address of the corporate proxy.

+4. Edit the `BROWSER_PROXY` environment variable (uncomment it and set the host address) in the `docker-compose.yaml` file

-4. Start selenoid using docker-compose
+5. Start selenoid using docker-compose
 ```sh
 docker-compose up --build
 ```

-5. Open http://localhost:9000 in a browser and watch the progress
+6. Open http://localhost:9000 in a browser and watch the progress

 **Note**